Dahlgren/arma-server-web-admin/README.md

 3. Install all dependencies with `npm install`

-4. Launch the web UI with `npm start`
+4. Launch the web UI with `npm start` or install as a Windows Service with `npm run install-windows-service`

 ## System Configuration

 ### Windows

 Make sure to disable Windows Error Reporting or server control will be stuck on a server crash.

+Install as a Windows Service with `npm run install-windows-service`.

+Remove previously installed Windows Service with `npm run uninstall-windows-service`.

 ### Wine